 Working in partnership with government agencies and private corporations, the Stewardship Fund awards $8 million to $12 million per year through two competitive grant programs and directed technical assistance.
 Through NFWF-sponsored forums and symposia, we also serve as a convener and thought leader on the critical cross-cutting issues affecting the health of the Bay, such as agricultural practices, habitat restoration, stormwater and local government strategies.

 From 1999 to 2015, the Stewardship Fund awarded over 912 grants totaling roughly $115 million.
 These investments leveraged more than $221 million in grantee matching funds to support a wide range of conservation projects throughout the Bay basin.
 In total, these grants have restored over 6,500 acres of wetlands and 1,550 miles of forested riparian buffers, installed over 288 miles of livestock exclusion stream fencing, re-connected over 229 miles of rivers and streams for fish passage, established 190 acres of oyster reefs, and preserved 520,365 acres of forest and farmland.

 The Chesapeake Bay Stewardship Fund is a partnership with the Federal-State Chesapeake Bay Program.
-Major funding is provided by the U.S. Environmental Protection Agency, Altria Group, the USDA’s Natural Resources Conservation Service and Forest Service, CSX, National Oceanic and Atmospheric Administration, Alcoa and FedEx.
+Major funding is provided by the U.S. Environmental Protection Agency, Altria Group, the USDA’s Natural Resources Conservation Service and Forest Service, CSX, National Oceanic and Atmospheric Administration, SeaWorld and U.S. Fish and Wildlife Service.